CumulusNetworks/docs/content/cumulus-linux-514/Layer-3/Border-Gateway-Protocol-BGP/Troubleshooting-BGP.md

 ...
 ```

-To show all the received routes, run the `nv show vrf <vrf> router bgp neighbor <neighbor> address-family ipv4-unicast received-routes` command for IPv4 or `nv show vrf <vrf> router bgp neighbor <neighbor> address-family ipv6-unicast received-routes` command for IPv6.
+To show all the received routes, run the `nv show vrf <vrf-id> router bgp neighbor <neighbor> address-family ipv4-unicast received-routes` command for IPv4 or `nv show vrf <vrf-id> router bgp neighbor <neighbor> address-family ipv6-unicast received-routes` command for IPv6.
 These commands show received routes in brief format to improve performance for high scale environments.
 You can also run the command with `--view=detail` to see more detailed information or with `-o json` to show the received routes in json format.

-To show information about a specific received route, run the `nv show vrf <vrf> router bgp neighbor <neighbor> address-family ipv4-unicast received-routes <route> -o json` for IPv4 or `nv show vrf <vrf> router bgp neighbor <neighbor> address-family ipv6-unicast received-routes <route> -o json` for IPv6.
+To show information about a specific received route, run the `nv show vrf <vrf-id> router bgp neighbor <neighbor> address-family ipv4-unicast received-routes <route> -o json` for IPv4 or `nv show vrf <vrf-id> router bgp neighbor <neighbor> address-family ipv6-unicast received-routes <route> -o json` for IPv6.

 ## Show Next Hop Information

-To show a summary of all the BGP IPv4 or IPv6 next hops, run the `nv show vrf <vrf> router bgp nexthop ipv4` or `nv show vrf <vrf> router bgp nexthop ipv6` command.
+To show a summary of all the BGP IPv4 or IPv6 next hops, run the `nv show vrf <vrf-id> router bgp nexthop ipv4` or `nv show vrf <vrf-id> router bgp nexthop ipv6` command.
 The output shows the IGP metric, the number of paths pointing to a next hop, and the address or interface used to reach a next hop.

 ```
 cumulus@leaf01:mgmt:~$ nv show vrf default router bgp nexthop ipv4